jimp-dev/gifwrap/README.md

 # gifwrap

-A Jimp-compatible library for working with GIF images
+A Jimp-compatible library for working with GIFs

 ## Overview